dttzyjw0012/AospXpert/README.md

 - @topjohnwu for Magisk
 - @rovo89 for Xposed
 - Team LSPosed
-- @siavash79 & @ElTifo for PixelXpert
+- @siavash79 & @ElTifo for AospXpert
 - @C3C0 for GravityBox